exit?

 The didactic portion of the course is 6 days in length.
 Classes are held two days per week for three consecutive weeks.
 Content experts teach on the various required curriculum topics.

-• The clinical portion of the course is divided into three components:
+• The clinical portion of the course is divided into three components.
+These occur over a 3–4-week period.
+As each clinical session builds on the previous one, these clinicals are not interchangeable.

 Background